Stanton St QuintinPrimary School

 Mrs Sarah Matthews (Deputy Designated Safeguarding Lead)

-Mrs Fiona Farquhar is our nominated governor for safeguarding and child protection.
+Mrs Fiona Farquhar is our nominated governor for safeguarding, child protection and prevent.

-If you feel that a child is in immediate risk, you should phone the police.
+If you believe that a child is in imminent danger, please contact the police by dialling 999.

 The school's safeguarding policy is reviewed and updated annually.
 Keeping our children safe and supported is paramount at Stanton St Quintin Primary School.
 Our practices and policies reflect this.

-For the Statutory guidance - Keeping children safe in education - click link below
+For the Statutory guidance - Keeping children safe in education - click here